Interdental consonant

 Interdental consonants are rare cross-linguistically.
 Interdental realisations of otherwise-dental or alveolar consonants may occur as idiosyncrasies or as coarticulatory effects of a neighbouring interdental sound.
 The most commonly-occurring interdental consonants are the non-sibilant fricatives (sibilants may be dental but do not appear as interdentals).
 Apparently, interdentals do not contrast with dental consonants in any language.

+Occurrence

 Voiced and voiceless interdental fricatives [ð̟, θ̟] appear in American English as the initial sounds of words like 'then' and 'thin'.
 In British English, the consonants are more likely to be dental [ð, θ].

 An interdental [l̟] occurs in some varieties of Italian, and it may also occur in some varieties of English though the distribution and the usage of interdental [l̟] in English are not clear.